PhalconEye/phalconeye/README.md

 Installation
 ------------
-* Get source.
+1) Get source.
-* If you cloned it from github you can run ant task (ant dist) and get package as zip.
+2) If you cloned it from github you can run ant task (ant dist) and get package as zip.
-* Unzip (or copy) CMS code to your webserver.
+3) Unzip (or copy) CMS code to your webserver.
-* 'public' directory must be set as server's web root.
+4) 'public' directory must be set as server's web root.
-* Go to http://youhost.com/ and you will see the installation process.
+5) Go to http://youhost.com/ and you will see the installation process.
-* Follow the installation process.
+6) Follow the installation process.

-* If you want to reinstall, set option 'installed' to 'false' in /app/var/data/app.php.
+Note: If you want to reinstall, set option 'installed' to 'false' in /app/var/data/app.php.

 Coding Style [![Build Status](https://secure.travis-ci.org/lantian/PhalconEye.png?branch=master)](http://travis-ci.org/lantian/PhalconEye)
 ------------